ghaetinger/Portinari.jl/README.md

-# PlutoD3.jl
+# Portinari.jl

-A Julian abstraction for D3 to be run inside of Pluto!
+A Julian abstraction for D3 to be run inside of Pluto (Jupyter and Franklin still to be tested)!
 Still in its early stages.

 ## Small demo